Carlton Court Car Park

 Many members will have seen or heard about the work going on fencing off parts of the Carlton Court car park.
 Some people think that the owners are about to develop the site.
 No planning application has been submitted and it is extremely unlikely that this is happening.

-We are aware of an approach by the owners to the council to develop residential apartments on part of the car park but were not allowed to see details.
-You may have noticed a while back that cameras appeared on the entrance and exit to the car park.
-We believe these may have been installed to measure the use of the car park.
+We are aware of an approach by the owners to the council, prior to the submission of a formal planning application, to develop residential apartments on part of the car park but were not allowed to see details.
 We think that the owner is playing a planning game by closing off most of the car park, leaving only 18 spaces, in an attempt to show that any future development which only provided a much reduced parking space would be acceptable - unfortunately the council does not require much parking in new developments these days, but such an eventuality would be disastrous for the village centre.
 We are also very concerned about the road safety hazards that are being created.

 Planning permission was given for Carlton Court around 1960.
 In those days planning permissions had few conditions and apart from the height of the fencing we may find that what has been done is not unlawful.
 That said, we shall be making representations to the owner, the council and our local councillors.
 Further information, as and when it becomes available will be put on our website and emailed to our members and those of the Car Park mailing list.